 We have restructured our organizational processes and systems to respond faster to the rapidly changing environment around us.
 We have prioritized development of our technological capabilities, brought in agility in internal reporting structures and taken measures to reduce costs where possible.
 We believe some of these changes will further strengthen our position to serve our clients as the market rebounds to normal levels in the months to come.

 In order to stay ahead, we need to further look at leveraging the power of next gen technologies like Artificial Intelligence (AI), machine learning, blockchain and IoT to solve the challenges of forecasting and routing.
 We need to transition to a crisis-proof model by planning in advance, business continuity measures for future pandemics and other such large scale disruptions.
-We would like to call upon all leaders in the logistics industry to collaborate on the challenges faced by our industry.
+We would like to call upon all leaders like some of the best logistics company in india in the logistics industry to collaborate on the challenges faced by our industry.
 It is now time for Indian logistics to take the next big leap and play an integral role in helping our economy make a swift and strong recovery.

 Drive efficiencies throughout your supply chain with our technology-enabled services